Fbada006/OnefootballCodingChallenge/README.md

 6. Improve the aesthetics with stuff like loading spinners, rounded cards, and dark mode.
 7. Use DataBinding and ViewBinding to keep .kts clear
-8. Organize the build.gradle file (I think I could have gone for a Kotlin DSL but the project does not have that many dependencies so my approach is alright)
+8. Organize the build.gradle file (I think I could have gone for a Kotlin DSL but the project does not have that many dependencies so my approach is alright).
+Also added signing configs
 9. Improve code documentation in general
 10. I would have loved to use the github api and parse the JSON from my repo but I felt that may be overkill.
 Why get the same data from the internet yet you have it offline already.
 However, this would